Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 IMPORTANT - EDIT 05/01

-The antenna that comes with this sensor is really cheap and takes time to receive the signal from the satellites.
+The antenna that comes with this sensor is cheap and takes time to receive the signal from the satellites.
 Make sure to be outside, and with a clear vision from the sky to improve your success of getting a signal.

 The sensor has a PPS indicator (green light), when blinking it indicates that the signal is coming and therefore you are receiving the correct information.
-Otherwise the light will keep on, which means that it is trying to connect.
+Otherwise, the light will keep on, which means that it is trying to connect.

 Wiring up